Nghia314/code-refactor/README.md

-# code-refactor-hw
+# code-refactor-website
- code refactor hw is the project that asking us to review the code of an website and make some change to the code in order to make the website function
+ code refactor project is the project that asking us to review the code of an website and make some change to the code in order to make the website function
 ## Fixment
 <<<<<<< HEAD
 I change a text of the title on line 7.